7 Ingenious Poems with English Lessons Hidden Inside

 This poem, along with all of Dickinson’s work, is definitely for the more advanced English learner.

-It’s an excellent poem with which to practice reading comprehension at a higher level so that you can begin deciphering more difficult texts.
+It is an excellent poem with which to practice reading comprehension at a higher level so you can begin deciphering more difficult texts.

 Practicing with difficult ideas such as this one will help you better understand English arguments and participate in discussions of complex ideas.